Coastal Waters Monitoring Program (CWMP)

 Background

-SON People hold a special relationship with the Water, and with all beings that inhabit the Water.
-This relationship is based on cultural ways of knowing, understanding, and living in this world in a good way; this relationship has existed since time beyond memory.
-SON relates with Water as bringing and sustaining life, both to the People and to all of Creation.
-It is this sacred relationship that makes it imperative that SON uphold their duty to care for and protect the Water.
+The SON People hold a special relationship with the Water and all beings that inhabit it.
+This relationship is rooted in cultural ways of knowing, understanding, and living in this world in a good way—a relationship that has existed since time beyond memory.
+SON regards the Water as a source of life and sustenance, both for the People and all of Creation.
+This sacred relationship makes it imperative for SON to uphold their duty to care for and protect the Water.

-It is in recognition of the sacredness of the Water that an understanding of the importance of these issues to SON, as well as SON’s perceptions and evaluations of “risk” and “impact” become apparent.
-Recognition of SON’s valuation and perception of risk are essential as they inform others with different worldviews, cultures, and connections to the Land and Waters in the Territory about how the SON develops its criteria and process for evaluating acceptable levels of impact.
+It is through recognition of the sacredness of the Water that the importance of these issues to SON, as well as SON’s perceptions and evaluations of “risk” and “impact,” becomes apparent.
+Understanding SON’s valuation and perception of risk is essential, as it informs others with different worldviews, cultures, and connections to the Land and Waters in the Territory about how SON develops its criteria and processes for evaluating acceptable levels of impact.

-After many years of engagement on this issue, it is clear that there are significant gaps in SON’s understanding of the existing environment and the interactions and impacts of BNGS on the ecology of Lake Huron (even at a local scale).
-SON aspires to understand these impacts better through the design and implementation of a robust program that assesses and monitors the interactions and impacts related to thermal discharge, I/E, and the ecology of Lake Huron; as well as the greater lake ecosystem, including Georgian Bay.
+After many years of engagement on this issue, it is clear that significant gaps remain in SON’s understanding of the existing environment and the interactions and impacts of the Bruce Nuclear Generating Station (BNGS) on the ecology of Lake Huron, even at a local scale.
+SON aims to better understand these impacts through the design and implementation of a robust program that assesses and monitors the interactions and impacts related to thermal discharge, impingement/entrainment, and the ecology of Lake Huron, as well as the greater lake ecosystem, including Georgian Bay.
 SON seeks an active role in monitoring, assessing, and interpreting data collected by a dedicated team of SON members through the SON Coastal Waters Monitoring Program (CWMP).

 CWMP will enhance SON’s ability to protect our Aboriginal and Treaty Rights as they relate to the land, waters, human and non-human beings of our Territory.